pinkpong111/vector-storm-theory/README.md

 **What happens after a Vector Storm:**

 A system that has experienced a full Vector Storm often enters a post-storm state with reduced diversity and degraded containment capacity.
 The contamination problem (Section 2.4) means that affected agents cannot generally undo the damage — their accumulated vector spaces carry structural traces of the storm.
 Degradation capacity must be rebuilt through one of three paths (suppression, isolation+relearning, or gradual dilution) before re-expansion can safely occur.
 These recovery pathways are addressed in detail in the Recovery Theory document.

 > **Governance is not the absence of storm.**
 > **It is the capacity to grow through it.**

+---

+*This theory draws on cross-domain synthesis across organizational theory, immune system dynamics, and complex systems science.*

+> **Governance is not the absence of storm.**
+> **It is the capacity to grow through it.**